 The Different Types of App Developers

-Imagine this situation: you like to writing, so you spend your time researching different writing techniques, applying them in your work, perhaps you’ve even taken some online courses that teach you how to become a better writer.
+Imagine this situation: you like to write, so you spend your time researching different writing techniques, applying them in your work, perhaps you’ve even taken some online courses that teach you how to become a better writer.
 One day you notice that there’s a job opening in a small company – they’re looking for someone who would manage their blog.
 You decide to try and apply for the job since they don’t require any prior experience in the field – only a strong passion and motivation to learn something new.
 Eventually, one thing leads to another and you end up getting the job.
 On your papers, you see that your job title is “beginner” or “entry-level content writer”.

 Since you don’t have any prior experience in working as a writer, you start as a beginner.
 This type of scenario is very common in most workplaces that you might apply to – this is especially true when it comes to IT-based job positions.
 These different sub-titles carry different benefits (i.e. you get a different app developer salary with each title), but they also represent different workloads and responsibilities.